There are so many great ways to use Manuka honey for acne to help prevent breakouts and make them heal faster.

-Buying Manuka Honey with the Highest Antibacterial Properties for Acne:
+Buying Manuka Honey with the Highest Antibacterial Properties

-The one I use is labeled as raw Manuka honey KFactor 16 and is from New Zealand.
+The one I use is labeled as raw Manuka honey KFactor 16 and it is from New Zealand.
 You want to make sure to get the highest quality in order to get the best results for treating acne.
 It is a little expensive, but well worth it and it lasts a very long time too.

 My Results with Manuka Honey

 When I first started researching about how to use Manuka honey for acne, I read about using it as an all over face mask.
-I thought all the benefits of the face mask, including, moisturizing and acne fighting properties sound perfect for me.
+I thought all the benefits of the face mask, including, moisturizing and acne fighting properties sounded perfect for me.

 My skin always tends to be dry, but yet oily in certain areas too.
 Most acne fighting face masks cause dry skin, which usually make my skin even drier.
 The Manuka honey face mask has been great for me because it hydrates my skin and helps reduce breakouts at the same time.

-The first time I used the Manuka honey face mask, I was hoping for instant results for my acne, like I get with some other face masks – like bentonite clay face masks.
+The first time I used the Manuka honey face mask, I was hoping for instant results for my acne, like I get with some other face masks (like bentonite clay face masks).
 After one use of the Manuka honey face mask, my skin was definitely less dry, less red and it felt moisturized.
 It took about 2 weeks of using the face mask to see a reduction in new breakouts.
-I stopped using all other facial products to really see how well the Manuka honey for acne works.
+I stopped using all other facial products to really see how well the Manuka honey works.
 It definitely helps reduce breakouts and redness.
 I noticed that I have less cystic type breakouts while using this face mask.
 I’m really happy with how well it has worked for my acne and dry skin.
 I’m going to keep using it regularly to keep my skin clear.